-The P20 comes with four HDMI 1.3 for AUX outputs.
+The P20 comes with four HDMI 1.3 for AUX outputs with support for interlaced video signal output.
 Auxiliary devices such as teleprompters can be connected.
 The output resolution defaults to 1920×1080@60Hz.

 Ethernet Ports

 - Two Ethernet ports are provided for control and live input view. - One works as primary and the other as backup. - They have the same function and share the same IP address.